MohammedAfthab18/Brain-Tumor-Classification-using-inceptionresnetV2/README.md

 - **Model Checkpoint:** Save the model during training for future use.

 ## Model Architecture 🧠🏗️
-- **InceptionResNet for Feature Extractor:** Utilize the power of InceptionResNetV2 for automatic feature extraction.
+- **InceptionResNet for Feature Extractor:** Utilized the power of InceptionResNetV2 for automatic feature extraction.
-- **Model Summary:** Overview of the architecture.

 ## Model Training 🚂💨
 - **Training Starts Here:** Begin the training process.